yk-tuturu/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder.

+    1. Open a command terminal and `cd` into the folder with the jar file.

+    1. Run `java --version` to ensure that you are using Java 17 or above.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Run `java -jar parentconnect.jar` to open the application.
+Expected: A window appears loaded with placeholder contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.